Stop Overpaying

 Yield Analysis Works

-Let’s use Procter & Gamble (PG) as a real-world example to show you exactly how this methodology
+Let’s use Procter & Gamble (PG) as a real-world example to show you exactly how this methodology identifies buying opportunities.

 Step 1: Establish the Quality